brown-ccv/reproducibility_r/readme.md

 ![Session is ready.](./images/my_interactive_session.png)

-## Authenticating GitHub while using a containerized instance
+## II.
+Authenticating GitHub while using a containerized instance
 You will need to authenticate your GitHub credentials to make branches and push commits to the remote repository.
 This is a bit tricky because you are working within a container instance, which does not have access to more seamless authentication methods.